LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 3\.
 “Step 3: Legal Disclaimer” – Read the terms of use and check the “I have read and agree to these terms.”
 4\.
 “Step 4: Activation” – Click “Activate.”

-**Note:** When you click on “Deactivate,” you will disable the use of the widget within the LiveEngage 		2.0 Platform and stop all periodic sync processes with your account.
+**Note:** When you click on “Deactivate,” you will disable the use of the widget within the platform and stop all periodic sync processes with your account.

 ## **Configuring the app**